diveBarKaraoke/divebar_karaoke_creation_guide/docs/banned_bands.rst

 * Ras Sparrow
 * `Some Bizzare Records/Stevo Pearce <https://en.wikipedia.org/wiki/Some_Bizzare_Records>`_ - Includes some albums by Coil, Einstürzende Neubauten, Soft Cell, etc. May strike with 7-day notice
 * Pearl Jam - Apparently sent CC a warning that they were going to issue strikes
+* Fairport Convention - Come All Ye (from the background video)

 Strike Log
 ----------